-Yesterday we told you that Apple [AAPL] and Psystar had agreed a settlement in the copyright case, well it looks like the details of the deal are out, as Psystar has agreed to pay Apple a total of $2.76 million for breach of copyright.
+Yesterday we told you that Apple [AAPL] and Psystar had agreed to a settlement in the copyright case.
+Well, it looks like the details of the deal are out, as Psystar has agreed to pay Apple a total of $2.76 million for breach of copyright.

 Psystar’s agreed to be deemed liable for illegally copying OS X Leopard, bypassing the OS X kernel encryption in violation of the DMCA, and breaching Apple’s EULA, all to the tune of $2,675,050.
 In return, Apple’s dropping its various trademark and unfair competition claims, and has promised to hold off on collecting any cash until the various appeals have run their course.

-Psystar currently have around $50,000 in assets, so they obviously wont be able to pay Apple the damages and will probably file for bankruptcy again.
+Psystar currently has around $50,000 in assets, so they obviously won’t be able to pay Apple the damages and will probably file for bankruptcy again.
+This financial strain highlights the risks small companies face when challenging large corporations with extensive legal and financial resources.

 via 9 to 5 Mac